JamesPImes/pyTRS/guides/guides/examples.md

 ## Example Use #1 - Generating Plats:
-As an example of how this library can be used, I built the [`pyTRSplat` module](https://github.com/JamesPImes/pyTRSplat) which uses on `pytrs` parsing to generate plats from raw text.
+I created the [`pyTRSplat` module](https://github.com/JamesPImes/pyTRSplat), which builds on `pytrs` to generate plats from raw text.
 For example, this text...

 ```
 Township 154 North, Range 97 West